marschall/native-bytebuffers/README.md

 These issues can crash the JVM.

 As this project uses JNI a native library is required.
 We ship one for Linux AMD64 but for every other platform you have to build it yourself.

-For best startup performance it is recommended to extract the `.so` from the JAR and add it to a folder present in the `LD_LIBRARY_PATH` environment variable or the `java.library.path` system property.
-Otherwise this library will extract the `.so` to a temporary folder the first time it is called.